piazzai/jekyll-nagymaros/README.md

 The theme can be installed as usual by cloning this repository and editing the files.
 However, it is far more convenient to install it as a gem, in which case all the files you do not want or need to customize remain hidden from view, but will still be read and processed during build.

-If you choose to install the theme as a gem, you should create a Jekyll website including these files:
+If you choose to install the theme as a gem, your site should include at a minimum the following files:

 ```bash
 .